docker-library/docs/bonita/content.md

 	docker run --name=bonita -e "TENANT_LOGIN=tech_user" -e "TENANT_PASSWORD=secret" -e "PLATFORM_LOGIN=pfadmin" -e "PLATFORM_PASSWORD=pfsecret" -d -p 8080:8080 bonita

-If you do so, you can access to the portal on http://localhost:8080/bonita and login using : tech_user / secret
+Now you can access the Bonita BPM Portal on localhost:8080/bonita and login using: tech_user / secret

-## Where to Store Data
+## Where to store data

-Most of the data are stored in database and can be stored outside the Bonita container as described above using PostgreSQL or MySQL container.
-However some data remains inside the Bonita Bundle.
-The [Bonita Home](http://documentation.bonitasoft.com/bonita-home-0) is a folder called `bonita` which contains configuration, working, and temporary folders and files.
-There are also logs file inside the `logs` folder.
+Most of the data are stored in a database and can be stored outside the Bonita container as described above using the PostgreSQL or MySQL container.
+However, some data remains inside the Bonita bundle.
+Bonita Home is a folder, called `bonita`, which contains configuration, working, and temporary folders and files.
+There are also log files inside the `logs` folder.

 Important note: There are several ways to store data used by applications that run in Docker containers.
 We encourage users of the `%%REPO%%` images to familiarize themselves with the options available, including:

 -	Let Docker manage the storage of your data [by writing the files to disk on the host system using its own internal volume management](https://docs.docker.com/userguide/dockervolumes/#adding-a-data-volume).
 This is the default and is easy and fairly transparent to the user.
 The downside is that the files may be hard to locate for tools and applications that run directly on the host system, i.e. outside containers.
 -	Create a data directory on the host system (outside the container) and [mount this to a directory visible from inside the container](https://docs.docker.com/userguide/dockervolumes/#mount-a-host-directory-as-a-data-volume).
 This places the database files in a known location on the host system, and makes it easy for tools and applications on the host system to access the files.
-The downside is that the user needs to make sure that the directory exists, and that e.g. directory permissions and other security mechanisms on the host system are set up correctly.
+The downside is that the user needs to make sure that the directory exists, and that directory permissions and other security mechanisms on the host system are set up correctly.

 The Docker documentation is a good starting point for understanding the different storage options and variations, and there are multiple blogs and forum postings that discuss and give advice in this area.
 We will simply show the basic procedure here for the latter option above: